code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-23-spring-ws-log-client-server-http-headers-example.md

 }
 ```

-Next we create a small `HttpLoggingUtils` utility class that contains a single static `logMessage()` method that will be called from our custom client and endpoint interceptors.
+Next, we create a small `HttpLoggingUtils` utility class that contains a single static `logMessage()` method that will be called from our custom client and endpoint interceptors.

 The method takes as input a `WebServiceMessage` from which the content is written to above `ByteArrayTransportOutputStream` class.
 As we have extended `TransportOutputStream` the `writeTo()` method will output both the message and the HTTP headers.
 We then simply format the log message and pass it to our `LOGGER`.